Cumbrian Coast Line: Current passenger services

-There are no trains after 19:30 each evening between Millom and Whitehaven, as this section is only open for 12 hours each day due to the high operating costs associated with the large number of signal boxes and staffed level crossings that are present.
-Services are slightly altered on Saturdays and on Sundays there is no service between Barrow and Whitehaven, with four trains in each direction between Whitehaven and Carlisle.
+There are no trains after 21:30 each evening between Millom and Whitehaven, as this section is only open for 12 hours each day due to the high operating costs associated with the large number of signal boxes and staffed level crossings that are present.
+Services are slightly altered on Saturdays and on Sundays there are less trains.

-A new Sunday service is to be introduced (now scheduled for the May 2018 timetable change) over the section south of Whitehaven after the new Northern Rail franchise agreement came into effect in April 2016 – the new operator (Arriva Rail North Ltd) will also be running an additional six weekday trains each way as part of the new 10-year agreement with the Department for Transport.
+A new Sunday service was introduced in the May 2018 timetable change over the section south of Whitehaven after the new Northern Rail franchise agreement came into effect in April 2016 – the old operator (Arriva Rail North Ltd) also running an additional six weekday trains each way as part of the 10-year agreement with the Department for Transport.

+In the December 2022 – May 2023 timetable, the following trains operated on Sundays: